S. Sreesanth: Altercation with Harbhajan Singh

-On 25 April 2008, following the victory of his Kings XI Punjab's victory in the Indian Premier League over the Mumbai Indians at Mohali, Sreesanth was slapped under his eye by Harbhajan Singh, the captain of Mumbai.
+On 25 April 2008, following the victory of his Kings XI Punjab in the Indian Premier League over the Mumbai Indians at Mohali, Sreesanth was slapped under his eye by Harbhajan Singh, the captain of Mumbai.
 The incident came to light as Sreesanth was caught by TV cameras sobbing inconsolably on the field before the presentation ceremony.
-Sreesanth later downplayed the incident saying he had no complaints against Harbhajan who was "like an elder brother" to him.
-Harbhajan's team had lost their third consecutive match when he apparently reacted violently to Sreesanth's approaching him and saying "hard luck".
+Sreesanth later downplayed the incident, saying he had no complaints against Harbhajan who was "like an elder brother" to him.
+Harbhajan's team had lost their third consecutive match when he apparently reacted violently to Sreesanth approaching him and saying "hard luck".
 The IPL banned Harbhajan from the remainder of the tournament and prohibited him from collecting his salary after finding him guilty.
 The BCCI launched a separate investigation into the incident and decided to ban Harbhajan for five ODIs, deeming him to have broken the code of conduct in his national contract.

 In Australia earlier that year, Sreesanth stated that he would maintain an aggressive attitude on the cricket field, "Sreesanth's way is to be aggressive.
 Sreesanth will always remain Sreesanth."